Zbigniew (duke of Poland): Childhood

-According to 15th-century reports, Władysław I Herman married a Pole, a member of the Prawdzic family.
+Zbigniew was the child of Władysław and a Polish woman, who is believed by historians to have been below her husband's social rank.
+According to 15th century The Chronicle of Greater Poland ["Kronika wielkopolska"], she was member of the Prawdzic family, however it is unknown wheter Prawdzic clan had even existed at this point of time.
 This union took place ca. 1070 under Slavic rites without a church ceremony.
 Some scholars argue that the marriage, although made under pagan rites, was lawful.
 They claim that not until the end of the 12th century did the Papal legate Peter of Capua, who stayed in Poland during 1197, order that only marriages performed under Church rites (Latin: matrimonium in facie ecclesie contrahere) would be considered as legitimate, following the writings of the Rocznik krakowsk.

-The exact birth date of Władysław I Herman's first-born son is unknown.
-According to Oswald Balzer, Zbigniew was born in the first half of the 1070s, and Gerard Labuda agrees a birth date in the early 1070s, while Roman Grodecki argues for Zbigniew's birth taking place around 1073, and Kazimierz Jasiński for a birth date between 1070 and 1073.
+The exact birth date of Władysław I Herman's first born son is unknown.
+According to Oswald Balzer, Zbigniew was born in the first half of the 1070s, and Gerard Labuda agrees on a birth date in the early 1070s, while Roman Grodecki argues for Zbigniew's birth taking place around 1073, and Kazimierz Jasiński for a birth date between 1070 and 1073.

-Zbigniew's legitimacy was questioned in the later years of his life, when it was bruited abroad that he was the son of Władysław I's concubine.
-Despite this Zbigniew grew up in Władysław I's court and in the absence of others, was recognized as his father's heir.
+Zbigniew's legitimacy was questioned by some members of the Catholic Church, who claimed he was the son of Władysław I's concubine.
+However, having been born from the union seen as legitimate according to older customs, he was considered heir apparent by the Polish nobles; he was ultimately recognized as the rightful heir by Maur, the bishop of Kraków.

-In 1079 after his older brother Bolesław II the Generous was deposed, Władysław I became the ruler of Poland.
-By this time he had probably already had Masovia as his own separate district.
+In 1079, after his older brother Bolesław II the Generous was deposed, Władysław I became the ruler of Poland.
+By this time, he had probably already had Masovia as his own separate district.
 According to historians, the new ruler was quickly noted as incompetent, and the population began to miss the achievements of the exiled Prince.
-In 1080, Władysław I married Princess Judith, daughter of Duke Vratislaus II of Bohemia; Przecława, his first (but unrecognized according to the Church) wife was then banished from court.
-The elevation of his father to the Princely throne, the departure of his mother, who was sent with her family meant for young Zbigniew his removal from the first place in the succession.
-Around 1086 Władysław I's rule in Poland was threatened by the coronation of his father-in-law Vratislaus II as King of Bohemia and Poland, who at the same time concluded an alliance with King Ladislaus I of Hungary.
+In 1080, Władysław I married Princess Judith, daughter of Duke Vratislaus II of Bohemia; Zbigniew's mother either had died by this point, or Władysład had their marriage dissolved.

+Around 1086, Władysław I's rule in Poland was threatened by the coronation of his father-in-law, Vratislaus II, as King of Bohemia and Poland, who at the same time concluded an alliance with King Ladislaus I of Hungary.

 Władysław I's legitimacy was questioned by the supporters of the exiled Bolesław II and his only son and rightful heir, Mieszko Bolesławowic.
 Afraid of losing his position, in 1086 Władysław I recalled his nephew (and his mother) from their Hungarian exile.
 Mieszko received the district of Kraków and later married (1088) a Rurikid princess.
 These moves led the opposition to stop questioning the legality of Władysław I's rule.
 The situation was further complicated by the prince because he didn't have a legitimate son.
 Zbigniew, his first-born son, couldn't be considered as heir, because he was a product of a union not recognized by the Church.